Sölvi Ottesen: Ural

 On 1 August 2013, he moved to Russia by signing a two-year contract to Ural.
 In an interview with Morgunblaðið, Sölvi described that he "immediately took pleasure in the Russian Premier League.
 This really is a great adventure.
 To play in such a challenging football league makes it even more fun.
 I am facing very strong opponents every week; some world-class players in bigger teams such as Zenit, CSKA Moscow and Rubin Kazan".

 However, Ottesen's debut suffered a setback when he suffered an injury that kept him out for a month.
-It wasn't until on 30 September 2013 when Ottesen made his Ural debut, starting the whole game, in a 1–1 draw against FC Rostov.
+On 30 September 2013 Ottesen made his Ural debut, starting the whole game, in a 1–1 draw against FC Rostov.
 Since joining the club, Ottesen quickly became a first team regular for the side, playing in the centre–back position.
 His performance, at one point, saw him named the club's Player of the Month for November and December.
 Ottesen set up the club's second goal of the game for Denis Dorozhkin, who scored a winning goal, in a 2–1 win over Kuban Krasnodar on 10 May 2014.
 Despite being sidelined on two occasions later in the 2013–14 season, he helped the side finish eleventh place in the league and finished his first season, making eighteen appearances.

 In the 2014–15 season, Ottesen continued to be in the first team regular for the side, playing in the centre–back position.
 However, during a match Torpedo Moscow on 16 August 2014, he scored an own goal to give the opposition team a 2–0 lead in stoppage time, as Ural lost 2–0.
 Despite being sidelined on two occasions, Ottesen went on to make fifteen appearances for the side.
 By the time he departed the club, Ottesen made 33 appearances for Ural in the Russian Premier League.

 Jiangsu Sainty

 On 14 February 2015, Sölvi transferred to Chinese Super League side Jiangsu Sainty, signing a two–year contract with the club.

 Ottesen made his Jiangsu Sainty debut in the opening game of the season against Shanghai SIPG, starting the whole game, in a 2–1 loss.
 After missing two matches with a groin injury, he scored on his return, in a 2–1 win over Shijiazhuang Ever Bright on 5 April 2015.
 His second goal for the club came on 27 June 2015, in a 4–1 loss against Shanghai SIPG.
 He later scored two more goals later in the season.
-He celebrated his 7th career title in winning the Chinese FA Cup with Jiangsu under coach Dan Petrescu after beating Shanghai SIPG 1–0 on aggragate when the match in the second leg went extra time.
+He celebrated his 7th career title in winning the Chinese FA Cup with Jiangsu under coach Dan Petrescu after beating Shanghai SIPG 1–0 on aggregate when the match in the second leg went extra time.
 At the end of the 2015 season, Ottesen went on to make thirty–one appearances and scoring four times in all competitions.